 This is why you see all the Game Changers post about something around the same time.
 We get the information a little sooner so we can create our content.
 In my case, it’s often walkthroughs for The Sims Mobile.

-With very big updates, like the Fashionista update, I’ll post about it, showing you the new stuff.
+With very big updates, like the Fashionista update, I’ll probably post about it, showing you the new stuff.
 Sadly we don’t always get access to the new updates, so it’s not always possible.

 Other times I show off some content of The Sims 4 on Twitter, I try to keep that mostly with my own SelfSim.
 I love The Sims 4 but I try to keep my main content The Sims Mobile for now.